Accessibility Evaluation

 Outcome: Failed

-Findings: The page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-… uses YouTube's video player.
+Findings: The page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future uses YouTube's video player.
 This video player uses control by some character keys.
 E.g., f for fullscreen.
 This functionality is something that can affect screen reader functionality.
 Solve this by modifying the embed code of the YouTube video to disable control with character keys.
 The property to add to the embed code is 'disablekb=1'.

-This problem also occurs on page colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021.
+This problem also occurs on page https://colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021.

 2.2 Enough Time